mattmakai/fullstackpython.com/source/content/posts/160830-phone-calls-bottle.markdown

     pip install bottle twilio

-After the installation script finishing, we will have the required dependencies to build our app.
-Let's write some Python code to dial outbound phone calls.
+After the installation script finishes, we will have the required dependencies to build our app.
+Time to write some Python code to dial outbound phone calls.

 ## Bottle and Twilio